-Summer time is here!
+Summertime is here!
 The kids are out of school.
-They have free time to play video games, surf the Internet, chat on Facebook, and harass the neighbors with firecrackers.
+They have free time to play video games, surf the internet, chat on Facebook TikTok, and harass the neighbors with firecrackers.
 In fact, they have too much time.
 Time that could be better spent doing something useful, like working.
 Hmm…you own a rental store.
-You could hire your kids for the summer… But wait.
-Maybe you should think this through.
-Employing your children can have lots of implications, some good and some bad.
-Here are some things you should consider before having Johnny fill out the W-4 form.
+You could hire your kids for the summer…

 Safety

 When I was eleven, I started working at my parents’ rental store.
 I was put in the wash rack, washing lawnmowers and sewer snakes.
 Sounds safe enough, but one day after the shop was closed, I continued working while waiting on my dad to finish up in the office.
 Trying to find helpful things to do, I decided to add gasoline to one of the mowers.
 However, the building was locked, so I couldn’t move it outside where this was normally done.
 When gasoline overflowed the tank and seeped onto the floor, I got the bright idea to burn it off with a match.
 Thankfully, no one was harmed and the building stayed standing, but the deafening boom made my dad come sprinting.
 (Needless to say, I got to go home after that.)
-So before you hire your child, not only should you make sure the job duties are age appropriate and carefully outlined, you should also check with your insurance agent to make sure you have appropriate coverage.
+So before you hire your child, not only should you make sure the job duties are age-appropriate and carefully outlined, you should also check with your insurance agent to make sure you have appropriate coverage.

 Other Employees